-2.4.4 Earnings-related unemployment allowance (bunct_s)
+2.4.4 Earnings-related unemployment allowance (bunct\s)

 The earnings-related unemployment allowance is a contributory benefit for unemployed persons.
 The contribution to unemployment fund, in fact a membership fee, is voluntary.
-The maximum spell of the earnings-related unemployment allowance is the same as for basic unemployment allowance (see above).
+The maximum spell of the earnings-related unemployment allowance is 500 days.
+From 2014 the maximum spell is 400 days if person's work history preceding unemployment is less than three years.

-The unemployed who fulfill both the criteria of unemployment fund membership and the working conditions are eligible for the benefit.
+Eligible for the benefit are unemployed who fulfill both the criteria of unemployment fund membership and the working conditions.
 They must be between 17-64 years of age, available for work, registered at the employment office and seek full-time employment.
 It is also required that no suitable job or training has been found.
 Students are not eligible for the benefit.